Connect with us

 “We will wait and see,” Farrell cautiously responded to a question about Doris’s availability for the following rounds of the Six Nations.
 “The only thing that matters at this moment in time is that Caelan gets the advice that he needs.
 We will see how the coming weeks go.

-“Josh was on bench for us a couple of times in the autumn and he came on and made some magnificent impacts.
-He has a fantastic rugby brain and he will add something in that sense.”
+“Josh was on bench for us a couple of times in the and he came on and made some magnificent impacts.
+He has a fantastic brain and he will add something in that sense.”

 Ireland team to play Wales in the 2021 Six Nations